leomarlo/voting-registry-contracts/README.md

 function vote(uint256 identifier, bytes memory votingData) external;
 ```

 We maintain five integration patterns that use the vote interface.
 The first one is intended for a snapshot-like scenario, where a globally stored voting contract is used (one to rule them all) and the identifier coincides with that instance's identifier on that voting contract.
-A second and third one do not only call the vote function, but also implement the outcome depending on its returned status flag.
-In one case its implemented in the caller, in the other it calls the implement function of the voting contract.
+A second and third one call the vote function, but also implement the outcome depending on its returned status flag.
+In one case it's implemented in the caller, in the other it calls the implement function of the voting contract.
 The fourth and fifth ones only calls vote function and instead of implementing the outcome directly, they have separate `implement` functions that respectively implement in the caller or call the voting contract's implement function:

 ```js
 function implement(uint256 identifier, bytes calldata callback) external;